 Starchy vegetables (even smaller amounts): acorn squash, cassava flour, delicata squash, green plantains, parsnips, potatoes, sweet potatoes

-Fruits (in limited amounts): Avocados, blueberries, blackberries, cranberries, lemons/limes, raspberries, strawberries.
-Other fruits can be eaten in small amounts like apples, figs, grapes, kiwi, oranges, and pears.
+Fruits (in limited amounts): Blueberries, blackberries, cranberries, lemons/limes, raspberries, strawberries.
+Other fruits that can be eaten in small amounts include apples, figs, grapes, kiwi, oranges, and pears.